-With a premium lens implant, these advanced features allow patients to see more clearly, often with more definition, clarity, less glare, and other advantages that a standard monofocal intraocular lens does not allow.
-Because it is considered a “premium lens implant” these kinds of intraocular lenses are not covered by Medicare or other kinds of medical insurance.
+With a specialty lens implant, these advanced features allow patients to see more clearly, often with more definition, clarity, less glare, and other advantages that a standard monofocal intraocular lens does not allow.
+Because it is considered a “specialty lens implant” these kinds of intraocular lenses are not covered by Medicare or other kinds of medical insurance.

 What Are the Different Types of Specialty Lens Implants?

-There are several different types of premium lens implants available, depending on your visual needs.
+There are several different types of specialty lens implants available, depending on your visual needs.
 They include the following:

-With an accommodating IOL, this premium lens implant expands the range of clear vision.
+With an accommodating IOL, this specialty lens implant expands the range of clear vision.
 This is thanks to an aspheric design and flexible haptics.